 Defects noted are classified as major, minor, or critical depending on inspection plans.
-The acceptable quality level (AQL) is determined by totaling the defects and using the corresponding accept/reject criteria within the sampling plan, check more about AQL Table
+The acceptable quality level (AQL) is determined by totalling the defects and using the corresponding accept/reject criteria within the sampling plan, check more about AQL Table and AQL Calculator

 What is an AQL inspection standard, and why is it such an important consideration?

-The lower the number, the fewer defects can be accepted in the sample of product.
-When choosing AQLs, it is important that one understands the balance between setting them too low, and rejecting many shipments, and setting them too high and releasing unacceptable product.
+The lower the number, the fewer defects can be accepted in the sample of the product.
+When choosing AQLs, it is important that one understands the balance between setting them too low, rejecting many shipments, setting them too high, and releasing unacceptable products.

-What do we inspect during an inspection standard procedure?
+What do we inspect during an quality inspection standard procedure?